phnmnl/workflow-demo/README.md

 ansible-playbook -e @security.yml phenomenal.yml # time for another coffee
 ```

-If everything went fine you should be able to access the MANTL UI at: *https://control.yourname.phenomenal.cloud/ui/*.
+If everything went fine you should be able to reach the MANTL UI at: *https://control.yourname.phenomenal.cloud/ui/*.

 >To access the MANTL UI add a https exception to your browser, and log in as admin using the password that you previously chose.